Jools Holland: Career

-In 1987, Holland formed the Jools Holland Big Band, which consisted of himself and for the show Gilson Lavis from Squeeze, which gradually grew and was renamed as Jools Holland's Rhythm and Blues Orchestra.
+In 1987, Holland formed the Jools Holland Big Band, which consisted of himself and Gilson Lavis from Squeeze, which gradually grew and was renamed as Jools Holland and his Rhythm & Blues Orchestra.
 In May 2022, it was a 17-piece orchestra and included singers Louise Marshall, Ruby Turner and Holland's daughter Mabel Ray, as well as his younger brother, singer-songwriter and keyboard player, Christopher Holland.

 Between 1988 and 1990 Holland performed and co-hosted along with David Sanborn during the two seasons of the music performance programme Sunday Night on NBC late-night television.
 Since 1992, he has presented the music programme Later... with Jools Holland, plus an annual New Year's Eve Hootenanny.

+In 1992 he interviewed the surviving Beatles as part of the Beatles Anthology documentary series.

 In 1996, Holland signed a recording contract with Warner Bros.
 Records, and his records are now marketed through Rhino Records.

 On 29 November 2002, Holland was in the ensemble of musicians who performed at the Concert for George, which celebrated the music of George Harrison.
-In January 2005 Holland and his band performed with Eric Clapton as the headline act of the Tsunami Relief Cardiff.
+In January 2005, Holland and his band performed with Eric Clapton as the headline act of the Tsunami Relief Cardiff.

+In 2004, he collaborated with the Welsh singer Tom Jones on an album of traditional R&B music.

+On BBC Radio 2 Holland regularly hosted the programme Jools Holland, a mix of live and recorded music and general chat, featuring studio guests, along with members of his orchestra.
+Holland currently hosts the music magazine programme Earlier with Jools Holland on BBC Radio 3 at 12.00 - 13.00 on Saturdays.

-In March 2023, Jimmy Barnes announced the formation of supergroup The Barnestormers, featuring Barnes, Chris Cheney, Slim Jim Phantom, Jools Holland and Kevin Shirley.
-A self-titled album is set for release on 26 May 2023.
+In March 2023, Jimmy Barnes announced the formation of supergroup the Barnestormers, featuring Barnes, Holland, Chris Cheney, Slim Jim Phantom, and Kevin Shirley.
+A self-titled album was released on 26 May 2023.

+Holland achieved his first UK number one album in 2024 with Swing Fever, a collaboration with Rod Stewart.